DustinKieler/ItemParser/README.md

 ### How do I get set up? ###

 Make sure that you're about to process the right file format.
-The below formatting was consistent for emulations even past 2010.
+The below formatting was popular for emulations even into the early 2010s.
+If your item configuration file does not look like this, it's likely that another loading structure has already been implemented.

     item = 35	Excalibur	This_used_to_belong_to_King_Arthur.
 160.036754819048	160.036754819048	181.443095635579	20	29	-2	0	0	0	3	2	1	0	25	0